 Come Follow Me is a discipleship course specifically designed for new believers of Muslim background, and is available in English, Arabic, Bengali and Dari, with other including Pashtu, Urdu and Farsi in translation. http://www.come-follow-me.org/

-Persian Anglican Churches has a baptism course with videos in Farsi and English presented by Rev Mohammed Eghtedarian, curate at Liverpool Cathedral. http://paconline.me/en/baptism-course/
+Persian Anglican Churches has a various materials compiled by Rev Mohammed Eghtedarian, when he was curate at Liverpool Cathedral. http://paconline.me/en/

 The Jesus Film Project make video resources available in hundreds of languages.
 As well as the original Jesus film, there are a range of other films as well as an app to play them from - http://www.jesusfilm.org/